 6. Petrified Dunes

-The Petrified Dunes can be found off the main road between the Courthouse Towers and the Windows Section.
-The area was formed about 200 million years ago when winds from the northwest carried tons of fine-grained sand into this area, creating a desert landscape.
+The Petrified Dunes are a fascinating geological feature located just off the main road between Courthouse Towers and the Windows Section.
+These ancient dunes were formed around 200 million years ago when strong winds deposited large amounts of fine sand, creating a shifting desert landscape.

 7. Balanced Rock